-Good quality coaching connects people to their intuition and inner power and makes them aware of all kinds of limitations often created by their minds: worries and concerns that haven’t happened yet, fears and scenarios that disconnect them from the only reality that is – the present moment.
+Most of us become the prisoners of all kinds of limitations – worries and concerns that haven’t happened yet, fears and scenarios that disconnect us from the only reality that is – the present moment.

-You see, we often tend to live in an illusion.
+You see, we often live in an illusion.
 Each time we worry and project thoughts about the future, we live in a phantasy because the future hasn’t happened yet.

 Looking at the future with hope and looking back on the past with compassion, accepting to learn from previous experiences and in particular through failure, is a transformational practice.

-Knowing that we can also make mistakes, only because we are human and deciding that we are not our past:
+Knowing that we can also make mistakes, only because we are human and deciding that we are not our past.
+Trusting the divine and allowing the Universe to support us in co-creating our future.

-I’d like you to be aware that your future starts now and your only reality is that fact that, at this very moment, you are reading this article.
+That is valid for all of us, including you.
+Your future starts now, and your only reality is the fact that, at this very moment, you are reading this post.

 In a world that evaluates our human worth through how well we do things in life, many people have turned into human doings.
 Some even feel guilty for taking a moment to relax and “doing nothing”.

-Take a mind shower, and do it often.
-Being mindful is being able to witness the mere fact that you ARE in a very non-judgmental way, and mindfulness is a form of self-care.
+Let us take a mind shower, and do it often.
+Being mindful is to witness the mere fact that you ARE in a very non-judgmental way, and mindfulness is a form of self-care.

 Want more useful tips and weekly inspiration?